 “Maybe there will be a full moon, Fred thought.
 Then there would be enough light to keep on running.”

 In the next chapter of Edgewood, Fred explains the meaning of voluntary and involuntary actions.
 How does he fit all of these lessons together to create a funny math story?
 You just have to read the book and find out!!

 In the Honey book, students work on fun math activities with Fred as he goes through fractions, multiplication facts, unit conversions and more!
 Perhaps your child hasn’t thought about starting their own business yet, but it’s never too soon to spark the idea to become an entrepreneur.
 In Chapter Fourteen, “Starting a Business,” Kingie puts on his businessman hat.
 (Fun Fact: Kingie sells his own art.)
 Kingie explains the risks of starting your own business.
 He then goes over the “Checklist for Starting a Business” with Fred.

 At the end of the chapter, the reader is asked to check Fred’s business calculations.
 Will his business be profitable?
 Later in the book, Fred continues to follow his dream of becoming an apiarist.
 (Yes, the book explains what an apiarist is too!)

-One of the best places to buy Life of Fred is at Educents.
-You might also be able to find them used online since they are non-consumable.
+You can buy Life of Fred on the author’s website.
+You might also be able to find them used online since they are non-consumable (I like eBay).
 Those are my favorite kind of books!
 (Since I posted this, a friend offered to sell me her used books.
 Hooray!)

 I love it when subjects overlap in school and we can learn about more than math during math time because that’s how real life works.
 Have you ever used Life of Fred?
 I’d love to hear which books you’ve used and for what ages you used them since that’s something I haven’t decided on yet.
 Thanks for reading!